PIXISREPO/PIXIS-PROJECTS/VOLUMIO-LCD/README.md

 The Volumio instance will broadcast a Hotspot SSID 'Volumio xxxx'.
 Connect your device (Phone, Laptop, Desktop) to that Hotspot and open a browser at volumio.local.

 Follow the simple instructions to reconnect your Pi to your home wifi network, save and reboot the Pi.
 The Pi should now automatically connect to your home network.
 Change your device wifi from the Volumio Hotspot back to your home network wifi so that your device and the Pi are on the same network.
 Revisit volumio.local on your device and follow the on screen instructions to complete the first time Volumio setup.
-If you have connected a Monitor to your Pi you can use HDMI as the Audio out.
-If not then use Headphone as your Audio out.
+If you have connected a Monitor to your Pi and your Monitor has speakers then you can select HDMI as Audio Out.
+If not then for now use Headphone as Audio Out.

 A useful short Youtube explainer is here.

 https://www.youtube.com/watch?v=0KZs--x1uPY

-Install the Radio Paradise Plugin on your Pi and check you can stream Audio to your Audio out device.
+Install the Volumio Plugin for Radio Paradise and check you can stream Audio to your Audio Out device.

 The next step requires a command line instruction to your Pi.
 If you have connected a Monitor and keyboard to your Pi then you can log in using user volumio with password volumio and then proceed from there.
 If you do not have a Monitor and Keyboard connected to your Pi you will need to ssh into your instance of Volumio from another device on your home network.
 Go to volumio.local/dev on your device browser and ENABLE ssh.
 You can then remote in from a terminal on your device using